History of Boca Juniors: The 1950s and the Glorious 1960s

 In 1954 Boca won its first title after nine unsuccessful years.
 The key match was against Huracán, which Boca won 3–1 obtaining the championship.
 The top scorer was José "Pepino" Borello (19 goals).
 Another outstanding player was Julio Musimessi, nicknamed "El arquero cantor" ("The singer goalkeeper").

 Boca finished 8th in 1959 although the team won the two "Superclásicos" (5–1 and 3–2 after being behind 2–0).

 On 9 December 1962, Boca won a legendary match defeating River Plate 1–0, with the highlight being goalkeeper Antonio Roma stopping a penalty shot by Delem when only 6 minutes were left till the end of the match.
 Boca finally won its first title of the decade in the next fixture with a great victory (4–0) over Estudiantes de La Plata, becoming new champion.
 During the 1960s, Boca Juniors won 5 championships.

 The following title obtained was in 1964, with Antonio Roma not conceding a goal for 742 minutes, and conceding only one goal in 14 matches.
 In 1965 Boca became successive champions for the 3rd time in the professional era.
 The key matches were the victory over River Plate (2–1) and Atlanta in the last fixture.

 In the 1968 Metropolitano championship during a Superclásico that ended 0–0, seventy-one Boca Juniors supporters died after being squashed against an exit door at River Plate Stadium, which remained closed at the moment of the fans left the stadium.
-This is still remembered as The Tragedy of the Door No. 12 (La Tragedia de la Puerta 12).
+This is still remembered as The Tragedy of the Gate No. 12 (La Tragedia de la Puerta 12).

 In 1969 an official tournament named Copa Argentina was disputed.
 Teams included were those playing the Metropolitano and others outside Buenos Aires.
 Boca Juniors proclaimed champion after defeating Atlanta by goal average (the matches ended 3–1 and 0–1).
 Boca Juniors played a total of 10 matches, winning 7, with 1 draw and only 1 loss.

 During the same year, Boca played its last match of the Nacional championship visiting River Plate at the Monumental.
 The match ended 2–2 (Norberto Madurga scored twice) proclaiming Boca as the new champion.
 The Xeneizes totalized 29 points, winning 13, with 3 draws and only 1 defeat and were coached by Alfredo Di Stéfano.